 “Prevention is better than cure” applies to defects in the software development life cycle as well as illnesses in medical science.
 Defects, as defined by software developers, are variances from a desired attribute.
 These attributes include complete and correct requirements and specifications as drawn from the desires of potential customers.
 Thus, defects cause software to fail to meet requirements and make customers unhappy.

-And when a defect gets through during the development process, the earlier it is diagnosed, the easier and cheaper is the rectification of the defect.
-The end result in prevention or early detection is a product with zero or minimal defects.
+When a defect gets through during the development process, the earlier it is diagnosed, the easier and cheaper the rectification of the defect.
+The result in prevention or early detection is a product with zero or minimal defects.

 How serious are defects in software development?
 In the United States, up to 60 percent of software developers are involved in fixing errors, Computer Finance Magazine reported in 1998.
 This fact alone, without consideration of providing the quality needed to please customers, shows the value of preventing software defects.